(Disclosure: Some of the links below may be affiliate links)

 Many people think that the stock market is something modern.
 Most people would say that it started about 100 years ago.
 But in fact, it is very old.

 The idea of the stock market was started in the Netherlands in 1602.
 The Dutch East India Co. company started issuing paper shares.
 Shareholders could sell and buy these paper shares.
-This was the first concept of a stock market.
+This company was the first concept of a stock market.
 This lead to the creation of the oldest Stock Exchange, the Amsterdam Stock Exchange.
 Today it is known as the Euronext stock exchange.

 2. There are more than 60 stock exchanges in the world!